Portugal Cooking Vacations

 - Meals: Daily breakfast, 1 Port Wine tasting, 1 Vinho Verde tasting, two lunches, two dinners, one tasting of the custard tart.

 - Activities: hands-on cooking classes and wine tasting.
+The best cooking classes in Portugal.

 - Explore Porto, one of the oldest European centers, with a private guide.